-Coda starts as a doc, so you can write long-form memos, planning documents, or other text-based content, and store that alongside your data.
+Coda starts as a doc, like a Google Doc, so you can write long-form memos, planning documents, or other text-based content, and store that alongside your data.

 You can do this in Coda by customizing a table - adding a 'sub-task' column, for instance, or even using Lookups to connect a task and a sub-task table together.

 Free in Coda - just a matter of adding another column to a table.
 It takes one second